This post may contain affiliate links. Read the full disclosure

-This is much easier to start tackling a couple of weeks or days before than it is when you’re due to board and your child has a complete panic and refuses to get on the plane.
-Eek!
+This is much easier to start this discussion a couple of weeks before your family vacation than it is when you’re due to board and your child has a meltdown and refuses to get on the plane!

 Or if they have any friends their own age who have flown, it can be a great thing to initiate a conversation between them so they know someone little like them has had a positive experience.

-What to Pack In Your Cabin Baggage When Travelling With Kids
+What to Pack In Your Cabin Baggage When Travelling With Kids Or Toddlers

 This is where the being prepared part really comes in and one of the areas I take most care with when packing.

 Think about how your child typically behaves when they are in an unfamiliar environment and how they manage with sitting still and boredom.

-While a little movement is allowed to stretch their legs or use the restroom during a long haul flight, most of the time will be spent seated.
+While a little movement is allowed to stretch their legs or use the restroom during a long flight, most of the time will be spent seated.
 This is a challenge for most kids!

-Our first long haul flight was with a one year old, and lucky for us she was still small enough to fit inside a baby bassinet onboard.
-This meant she had a bit of her own space and we had extra leg room in the bulkhead seats.
+Our first long-haul flight was with a one-year-old, and lucky for us she was still small enough to fit inside a baby bassinet onboard.
+This meant she had a bit of her own space and we had extra legroom in the bulkhead seats.

 Here is what to pack when flying with kids:

-One tip is if you have smaller children, bring a kids headset from home to use with the onboard entertainment system as most airplane headsets are too big for kids and won’t stay in place.
+One tip is if you have smaller children, bring a kid’s headset from home to use with the onboard entertainment system as most aeroplane headsets are too big for kids and won’t stay in place.

 There is usually plenty of food provided during flights.
-Airlines typically offer a children’s meal and sometimes a post weaning meal option, depending on the age of the child.
+Airlines typically offer a children’s meal and sometimes a post-weaning meal option, depending on the age of the child.

-Pack some of your child’s favourite snacks in your carry on luggage just so you are covered in case of those moments.
+Pack some of your child’s favourite snacks in your carry-on bag just so you are covered in case of those moments.

 Accidents happen.
-Whether it’s the toilet related incidents, a spontaneous vomit or juice spilled all down the front of their shirt, kids are experts in making a mess.
+Whether it’s toilet-related incidents, spontaneous vomit or juice spilled down the front of their shirt, kids are experts in making a mess.

-We always pack at least one complete spare outfit for our kids in our carry on luggage and often a clean shirt for each of us too.
+We always pack at least one complete spare outfit for our kids in our carry-on luggage and a clean shirt for each of us too.

 What to Pack in Your Cabin Bag When Travelling With a Baby

-There are of course the infant essentials for flying – nappies, wipes, spare clothing… a few sets, and any food or milk related items.
+There are of course the infant essentials for flying – nappies, wipes, spare clothing… a few sets, and any food or milk-related items.